Apartment Tour Checklist: 17 Things to Look for in a Rental

 The last thing you want to do is overpay for your apartment.
 However, if the rent seems unreasonably low, that could signal that something is not quite right.
 If you can't believe how low the rent is, be extra careful to look for the hidden (and not-so-hidden) signs you're about to rent the wrong apartment.

 The rent isn't the only rate to consider when figuring out what to look for in a new apartment.
-Other rates include application fees, pet rent (if applicable), security deposit, and your first and last month's rent.
+Other fees include application fees, pet rent (if applicable), security deposit, and your first and last month's rent.
 Do these fees seem too high or low?
 Look at competing apartment listings to determine how these rates compare.

 3. Make Sure the Landlord Conducts a Credit Check